Customer Services

 The Ten Service Standards.

 GQAL seeks to continuously improve the way we work and the quality of service we provide.
-The following standards cover the services that we offer to centres, candidates and parents in the provision of qualifications.
+The following standards cover the services that we offer to teachers/centres, candidates and parents/guardians in the provision of qualifications.
 These services involve providing relevant information, answering enquiries and managing the examination and assessment process.

 Standard 1.
 Answer your letters clearly and within 15 working days of receipt.